Josh Lowe Preview, Player Props: Rays vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.06).
+- The Yankees have a 4.04 team ERA that ranks 12th across all MLB pitching staffs.

+- Yankees pitchers combine to surrender 162 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.